sid521/ML8-ImageCaptioning/README.md

 Image captioning using attention based encoder-decoder model.The idea is discussed in [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044).
 Recurrent Neural Networks (RNN) are used for varied number of applications including machine translation.
 The Encoder-Decoder architecture is utilized for such settings where a varied-length input sequence is mapped to the varied-length output sequence.
 The same network can also be used for image captioning.
 We used a ResNet with pretrained weights as encoder to make feature vectors from the input images and GRU an variant of RNN as decoder.

 ## Implementation
-In the image_captioning_.ipynb all of the preprocessing training and evaluation takes place.
+In the image_captioning_.ipynb we download the datasets and all of the preprocessing training and evaluation takes place.
 - **Dataset Used:** MS-COCO(subset containing 6000 randomly shuffled images)
 - **Vocabulary:** The vocabulary consists of mapping between words and indices(we limited the size of vocabulary to 5000 instead of 10000 as discussed in paper to save memory)
 - **Encoder:** ResNet without the final classification layer with pretrained weights. we could also try trainig the encoder instead of loading pretrained weights.